lucasacchi/lucasacchi.github.io/_pages/about.md

 I have been focusing on my graduate studies in two different areas of physics.
 In my initial year of grad studies, I concentrated on Quantum Optics and Photonics, working in [Professor Jerome Faist and Giacomo Scalari's lab](https://qoe.ethz.ch/) on a THz metamaterial optical cavity.
 Driven by sheer curiosity and a lack of knowledge in the area, I decided to delve into General Relativity and Cosmology by taking various graduate courses and doing teaching assistantships.
 I am currently working on a project on decomposing quasinormal mode signals from binary black hole mergers in NR simulations. _An unexpected journey from the micro to the macrocosmic._

 In my free time, I like to try and learn new sports.
-In particular, I like [scuba diving](https://lucasacchi.github.io/scuba/) and [sailing](https://lucasacchi.github.io/sailing/), where technicality and the call of adventure converge.
+In particular, I like [scuba diving](https://lucasacchi.github.io/scuba/) and [sailing](https://lucasacchi.github.io/sailing/), where technicality and the call of adventure meet.